serbrech/geth-truffle-docker/README.md

     - `GetBetInEther(address)`: return how much an address bet
     - `GetUserAddress(int)`: return the address of the first/second better in the internal table/database
     - `testRandom()`: return the random number used in the lottery
-    - `endLottery()`: only the contract owner can stop the lottery which should reveal the winner (game is just an example as it is really unfair)
+    - `endLottery()`: only the contract owner can stop the lottery which should reveal the winner (game is just an example as it is not really fair)
   - Commands:
     - Deploy contract and truffle console to it
     - Create object lot: `lot=Lottery.at('your_contract_address')`